Joel Kim Booster: Career

-Booster has acted in various roles such as with Susan Sarandon in the YouTube original film Viper Club; on Netflix's The Week Of and on Hulu's Shrill starring Aidy Bryant.
-He co-starred as Jun Ho in the NBC comedy series Sunnyside, which ran for one season.
-In 2019, he co-hosted a digital series called Unsend with Patti Harrison on Comedy Central.
-He is a regular panelist on Wait Wait...
-Don't Tell Me! on NPR.
+In 2018, Booster's acting career began to take off.
+Booster acted with Susan Sarandon in the YouTube original film Viper Club and was cast in Netflix's The Week Of.
+In 2019, he was cast as a recurring guest character in the critically acclaimed Hulu series Shrill starring Aidy Bryant and based on the titular memoir by Lindy West and co-starred as Jun Ho in the NBC comedy series Sunnyside, which ran for one season.
+Meanwhile, he started seeing similar success as a comedic writer and producer during this time period, writing for acclaimed comedies Big Mouth, Billy on the Street, and The Other Two.

+He is a regular panelist on Wait Wait… Don't Tell Me! on NPR.
 In 2019, he started the podcast Urgent Care with Joel Kim Booster + Mitra Jouhari with comedian Mitra Jouhari under Earwolf.

-Booster appeared on the December 8, 2020 episode of The George Lucas Talk Show with fellow guest Eliza Skinner.
+Booster appeared on the December 8, 2020, episode of The George Lucas Talk Show with fellow guest Eliza Skinner.

+2022–present: Hollywood breakout and mainstream success

 Booster wrote and starred in the 2022 romantic comedy film Fire Island, streaming on Hulu and inspired by Pride and Prejudice.
 It is one of few mainstream gay films with a predominantly Asian American cast, and co-stars Margaret Cho, Bowen Yang, and Conrad Ricamora.
 The film received positive reception and was noted for its cinematography, faithfulness to Pride and Prejudice, and depiction of a loving friendship between Howie and Noah (played by Yang and Booster).

 In 2022, he released a stand-up special on Netflix called Joel Kim Booster: Psychosexual.
-Abbey White of The Hollywood Reporter described the special positively: "...Psychosexual offers a hilariously biting deconstruction and reconstruction of Booster’s identity onstage; a repudiation not only of himself as a representative or “role model” for his various communities, but an affirmation that as a comedian, his only job is to tell jokes — regardless of whether that speaks to any community at all."
+Abbey White of The Hollywood Reporter described the special positively: "...Psychosexual offers a hilariously biting deconstruction and reconstruction of Booster's identity onstage; a repudiation not only of himself as a representative or "role model" for his various communities, but an affirmation that as a comedian, his only job is to tell jokes — regardless of whether that speaks to any community at all."

-In September 2022, he performed at Life is Beautiful in Las Vegas alongside EDM artist and actress Freya Fox, and comedians Atsuko Okatsuka and Andrew Lopez.

-Personal life

-Booster is gay and often talks about his sexuality in his stand-up.
-He has stated that he knew he was gay before he knew he was Asian.
-On July 21, 2020, Booster publicly shared that he has bipolar disorder.
+In September 2022, Booster performed alongside EDM DJ / Kawaii Metal Idol Freya Fox and Atsuko Okatsuka at Life is Beautiful in Las Vegas, CA. A clip of Booster's comedy game at Life is Beautiful "Joel Kim or Kim Jeong Un" vent viral on Freya Fox's TikTok, amassing over 500,000 views.

+In June 2025, it was announced that Booster would be performing at Belly Laughs, a new comedy and food festival in Los Angeles.

+In November 2025, Booster made it to the final round of the "8 Degrees of Jane" episode of Celebrity Weakest Link.